BaiyangZhang/oldBlog/_drafts/2023-05-29-Note-on-Quantization-of-Skyrme-Model.md

     -
 ---

-# Static Properties of nucleons in the Skyrme Model
+# Static Properties of Nucleons in the Skyrme Model

 ## Introduction